mohitjain/mohitjain/_posts/2013-04-05-how-to-use-git-flow-in-your-projects.markdown

 {% endhighlight %}

-This will merge the code into master branch and into develop branch too.
-Now you can deploy the code using master branch and come back to your feature my_awesome_task and do the task.
-You can checkout to your feature branch that you want working on by
+This will merge the code into the master branch and into develop branch too.
+Now you can deploy the code using the master branch and come back to your feature my_awesome_task and do the task.
+You can check out to your feature branch that you want working on by

 {% highlight ruby %}

-git flow feature checkout my_awesome_task
+git flow feature check out my_awesome_task

 {% endhighlight %}

-I hope this make some sense.
+I hope this makes some sense.
 Let me know if you have any doubts or anything.